 We expect to fund our future working capital, capital expenditures and debt service requirements from cash generated from operations, existing cash, cash equivalents and marketable investment securities balances, and cash generated through raising additional capital.
 The amount of capital required to fund our future working capital and capital expenditure needs varies, depending on, among other things, the rate at which we acquire new subscribers and the cost of subscriber acquisition and retention, including capitalized costs associated with our new and existing subscriber equipment lease programs.
-The majority of our capital expenditures for 2017, with the exception of the commercialization of our existing wireless spectrum licenses and potential purchase of additional wireless spectrum licenses discussed below, are expected to be driven by the costs associated with subscriber premises equipment and capital expenditures for our satellite-related obligations.
-These expenditures are necessary to operate and maintain our Pay-TV services.
-Consequently, we consider them to be nondiscretionary.
+The majority of our capital expenditures for 2018, with the exception of the commercialization of our existing wireless spectrum licenses, including capital expenditures associated with our wireless projects and potential purchase of additional wireless spectrum licenses discussed below, are expected to be driven by the costs associated with subscriber premises equipment.
+These expenditures are necessary to operate and maintain our DISH TV services.
+Consequently, we consider them to be non-discretionary.
 The amount of capital required will also depend on the levels of investment necessary to support potential strategic initiatives that may arise from time to time.
 Our capital expenditures vary depending on the number of satellites leased or under construction at any point in time, and could increase materially as a result of increased competition, significant satellite failures, or economic weakness and uncertainty.
-Our Pay-TV subscriber base has been declining and there can be no assurance that our Pay-TV subscriber base will not continue to decline.
-In the event that our Pay-TV subscriber base continues to decline, it could have a material adverse long-term effect on our cash flow.
+Our DISH TV subscriber base has been declining and there can be no assurance that our DISH TV subscriber base will not continue to decline and that the pace of such decline will not accelerate.
+In the event that our DISH TV subscriber base continues to decline, it will have a material adverse long-term effect on our cash flow.
+In addition, the rulings in the Telemarketing litigation requiring us to pay up to an aggregate amount of \$341 million and imposing certain injunctive relief against us, if upheld, would have a material adverse effect on our cash, cash equivalents and marketable investment securities balances and our business operations.
 These factors, including a reduction in our available future cash flows, could require that we raise additional capital in the future.